Sister: El Paso shooting victim, 25, ‘gave her life’ for son

-EL PASO, Texas (AP) — Among the 20 dead when a young gunman opened fire in an El Paso, Texas, shopping area Saturday was a 25-year-old woman who was shot while holding her 2-month-old son, her sister said.
+EL PASO, Texas (AP) — A 25-year-old woman who was shot while apparently shielding her 2-month-old son was among the 20 people killed when a gunman opened fire in a crowded El Paso shopping area, her sister said.

-Leta Jamrowski, 19, of El Paso learned Saturday afternoon that her sister Jordan Anchondo had been shot to death at Walmart while shopping for back-to-school supplies.
+Leta Jamrowski, 19, of El Paso, learned Saturday afternoon that her sister Jordan Anchondo had been shot to death at Walmart while shopping for back-to-school supplies earlier in the day.
 Jamrowski spoke to The Associated Press as she paced a waiting room at the University Medical Center of El Paso, where her 2-month-old nephew was being treated for broken bones — the result of his mother’s fall.

 “From the baby’s injuries, they said that more than likely my sister was trying to shield him,” she said.
 “So when she got shot she was holding him and she fell on him, so that’s why he broke some of his bones.
 So he pretty much lived because she gave her life.”